 Grab a wire coat hanger and a pair of pliers.
-Cut off the hook and the twisted part, then straighten the wire (you might leave one bend in it for and "handle").
+Cut off the hook and the twisted part, then straighten the wire (leave one bend in it for a "handle").
 Make a small hook at one end and you've got yourself a free hair-clog grabber.
 Slip it into the drain hole (which usually has some kind of strainer basket necessitating a small hook on the wire; or remove the strainer if you can), and see what you can pull out.
 If you have a pop-up-type stopper, you might be able to pull out the stopper for better access to the drain.
 Tips: Do this before breakfast and before taking a shower; when you see what comes out of the drain, you'll know why.
 Be careful not to yank on the wire if it gets stuck; you don’t want to damage any stopper parts inside the drain.

 This is a "better mousetrap" version of the coat hanger.
 It's a flexible plastic tool with a handle on one end and a long strip with tiny barbs running down both sides.
 You insert the strip down the drain, then pull it back out.
 The barbs catch hair and everything the hair has caught.
 Every household with long-haired occupants should have one of these inexpensive tools stashed under the bathroom sink.

-You might feel that the plunger is to plumbing what blood-letting was to Medieval medicine: It almost never helps, but every once in a while it actually works, so you might as well try it (and it's often effective with toilets).
+You might feel that the plunger is to plumbing what blood-letting was to Medieval medicine: It almost never helps, but every once in a while it actually works, so you may as well try it (and it's often effective with toilets).
 For a tub drain, you want a standard plunger.
-If you have a toilet plunger—the kind with a narrow sleeve under the larger cup portion—fold the sleeve inside the cup so it's the lip of the cup that makes contact with the bathtub surface.
-Add a little bit of water to the tub if it's drained dry.
+If you have a toilet plunger—the kind with a narrow sleeve under the larger cup portion—fold the sleeve inside the cup so the lip of the cup makes contact with the bathtub surface.
+Add a bit of water to the tub if it's drained dry.
 Cover the opening of the overflow drain (the round, metal plate on the wall of the tub above the drain) with a rag so no air can get through it and break the suction.
 Fit the plunger cup over the drain so the lip seals against the tub surface, and plunge away.
 Remember, it's the suction that does the job, so keep pressure on the cup at all times to maintain its seal against the tub surface.

 4. Liquid drain cleaner